Dog toy

-A dog toy is a toy that is specifically for dogs to play with.

-Dog toys come in many varieties, including dog bones, puppy toys, balls, tug toys, training aids, squeaky toys, discs and frisbees, plush toys, and sticks.
+Toys specifically marketed for dogs to play with come in many varieties, including dog bones, puppy toys, balls, tug toys, training aids, squeaky toys, discs and frisbees, plush toys, and sticks.

 Dog toys serve different purposes.
 Puppies, for instance, need toys they can chew on when they are teething because their gums and jaws become very sore and chewing on things provides them relief.
 Playing with different toys also encourages exercise, which benefits the dogs' overall health, stimulates their minds, discourages problem behavior resulting from boredom and excess energy, and promotes dental health.

 There is a wide variety of dog toys on the market that are designed for different purposes and depending on the dog's characteristics such as size, activity level, chewing habits, and play style.

 Multifunctional

 Some toys can serve multiple functions for dogs to interact with, combining common play behaviors into a single toy.
 Some can adapt to other toys and objects, and be combined by the dog owner to create new toys for dogs to play with.
 Whereas a hard ball is not well-suited for chewing, and a plush toy is difficult to throw, wrapping the ball in a plush exterior creates a toy that can be thrown and chewed on.
 Such toys may provide more entertainment value for dogs and their owners.